sumitraut91/Telecom-Data-Analysis/README.md

  Task 4.3 - Build a regression model

- Task 4.4 - Run a k-means (k=2) on the engagement & the experience score
+ Task 4.4 - Run a k-means (k=2) on the engagement & the experience score.

- Task 4.5 - Aggregate the average satisfaction & experience score per cluster
+ Task 4.5 - Aggregate the average satisfaction & experience score per cluster.

- Task 4.6 Export the final table in local MySQL and Report a screenshot of a select query output
+ Task 4.6 - Export the final table in local MySQL and Report a screenshot of a select query output.